Wu Chung-yi

 Wu "Tony" Chung-yi (吳崇儀) is a Taiwanese billionaire who is the chairman of auto parts firm Fine Blanking.
 A large portion of his wealth comes from his sale of his former stake in Master Kong.
-He resides in Taichung, and attended UCLA.
+He resides in Taichung, and graduated from the University of California, Los Angeles.

 In 2011, Wu was ranked #37 on the Forbes list of richest Taiwanese people.
 By 2020, his rank had fallen to #41.